 The views and opinions expressed in this journal are exclusively those of the authors and not of the Spanish Society of Cardiology, the ACI-SEC or the Publisher.
 The latter accepts no responsibility for any losses, claims, procedures, costs, expenses, damage or other responsibility of any type or any form arising directly or indirectly from the content of the publication.

 REC: Interventional Cardiology is a double-blind peer-reviewed journal.
 Both authors and reviewers remain anonymous at all times.
+Peer-reviewed articles are original articles, clinical cases, images in cardiology, letters to the Editor, and special articles.
+Article typologies other than these can also undergo a peer review process at the editorial board’s discretion.
 The internal procedures of REC: Interventional Cardiology ensure that this standard is maintained for all articles authored by members of the Editorial Team.
 For further information please check REC: Publications’ Reviewers’ Guidelines.

 Authors submitting a manuscript accept full responsibility for its content as defined by the International Committee of Medical Journal Editors (see ICMJE).

 The research reported in papers submitted to REC: Interventional Cardiology should be carried out in accordance with internationally accepted recommendations for clinical investigation (Declaration of Helsinki from the World Medical Association, revised October 2013) or for laboratory research involving animals (American Physiological Society).